millionsnake/millionsnake/README.md

 ## 💖 Support

-At the moment, I do not have support options enabled, but this is something I may consider in the future.
-I am exploring ideas such as taking on commissions, building a community around my projects and interests, or creating video content to share my knowledge and experiences.
+At the moment, I do not have support options enabled, but this is something I may consider in the future if and when I start doing freelance projects, or whenever my projects grow in scale.
+For now, I am simply exploring ideas such as building a community around my projects and interests, and creating video content to share my knowledge and experiences.
 While nothing is set in stone, I appreciate any interest or encouragement as I continue to grow and develop in my journey.

 ## 📞 Contact Info